By : A. Schellingkout* and C.J. Collazos**

 From October 30, 1990, one reactor was operated at full load, viz.
 HRT of 5.2 hours during approximately 16 hours in the day and at lower loadings at night.
 The second reactor was taken into operation on January 12, 1991, at the same loading rate.
 The start up was performed without inoculum, since experience had demonstrated that was well possible (Schellinkhout et al., 1985) and since no seed sludge was available.

-The first four months of operation produced results that are still below the ones
+months of operation produced results that are still below the ones obtained

 17 to 48%, the figure for COD between 18 and 44%.